rdmorganiser/rdmo-plugins-zenodo/README.md

     ]
 }
 ```
+The `resource_type` will be set by the specific export provider, e.g. as `'dataset'` or as `'publication-datamanagementplan'`.

 Usage
 -----

-The plugins apears as export options on the RDMO project overview.
+The plugins appears as export options on the RDMO project overview.
+Analoges to Zenodo this plugin can also be used with InvenioRDM instances.

 Currently, the following properties of the Zenodo data model are created from RDMO attributes: